catherine8224/Adjuncts-Professors-vs-Professors/README.md

   <li><a href = "openpayrolls.com"> OpenPayrolls </a></li>
 </ul>

-I first did webscraping on the SeeThroughNY website, focusing mainly on Professors located in the NYC area, and the same for Adjunct Professors.
 ![](SeeThrough.gif)

+Since <a href= "www.seethroughny.net/payrolls"> SeeThroughNY </a> does not provide Excel sheet of the data, I first did webscraping on the SeeThroughNY website, focusing mainly on Professors located in the NYC area, and the same for Adjunct Professors.
+The python script is providing under webscraping*.py

+I then saved the data in editor*.csv.
+I then parsed the data based on the data I needed.

 I generated many graphs (boxplots and bargraphs) for the different years: